So you survived their junior year of high school–congratulations, mom!

-Let’s be honest, it wasn’t always easy for you (or your child).
+Let’s be honest; it wasn’t always easy for you (or your child).

 Now you’re heading into Senior Year and you should feel like a pro, but deep down you’re not so sure you’re going to make it through.
+(Related: Creating a Senior Year Bucket List: Experiences to Have With Your Teen Before Graduation)

-Of course you will; this is my second time so I promise it’s doable.
+Of course, you will; this is my second time, so I promise it’s doable.

-I got my son to graduation and I know I will get my daughter there this year too.
+I got my son to graduation, and I know I will get my daughter there this year too.

 But somehow, I don’t think it matters how many kids you usher through this final year, it’s always going to be tough.